Back to Blog

 Payment can come from:

 Entertainment-only niches (comedy, dance) are the hardest to monetize.
-Not impossible, but harder.
 If you're doing this to make money, be honest about that upfront.

 Pick the one that scores best on all three criteria (knowledge, audience, money) and commit to posting at least 15-20 videos in 30 days.
 That's roughly one video every other day.